Office of Human Resources

 The Office of Human Resources is located at NSU's East Campus.

-Phone: 954-262-HR4U (4748)
+Phone: 954-262-HR4U (4748) Fax: 954-262-3878

 This policy applies to all NSU employees: faculty (including regular full-time and part-time faculty, administrative faculty, and adjunct faculty), regular full-time and part-time non-faculty staff, temporary employees, and individuals receiving offers of employment in any of these categories.
 This policy does not apply to students, vendors, or visitors.
-This policy applies only to the requirement for completion of the Covid-19 vaccine and does not supersede or otherwise limit any current or future requirements by NSU’s colleges and/or administrative units for proof of an employee’s receipt of other vaccines or compliance with health and safety requirements.
+This policy applies only to the requirement for completion of the COVID-19 vaccine and does not supersede or otherwise limit any current or future requirements by NSU’s colleges and/or administrative units for proof of an employee’s receipt of other vaccines or compliance with health and safety requirements.
 Compliance under this policy may require recurrent vaccinations or boosters on an annual or recurrent basis consistent with U.S. Food and Drug Administration labeling and CDC recommendations.

-After receipt of an employee’s request for exemption, OHR will review the documentation submitted and, if the exemption is approved, engage in the interactive process with the employee to clarify the nature of the request, determine exemption eligibility, and identify potential reasonable accommodations (with assistance from his/her supervisor, and/or college/unit administration where necessary).
+After receipt of the request for exemption, OHR will review the documentation submitted and, if the exemption is approved, engage in the interactive process with the employee to clarify the nature of the request, determine exemption eligibility, and identify potential reasonable accommodations (with assistance from his/her supervisor, and/or college/unit administration where necessary).
 Accommodations will be granted where they do not create an undue hardship for NSU and/or do not pose a direct threat to the health or safety of others in the workplace and/or to the employee.